Variational LOCC-assisted quantum circuits for long-range entangled states

-In future work, various promising ways to enhance LOCC-VQE will be explored.
-For instance, one could employ architecture search \cite{zhang_differentiable_2021} on circuits and LOCC protocols to discover better LOCC-assisted circuit ansatz.
-One could also further combine our approach with classical computations, such as tensor-network methods \cite{yuan_quantum_2021, huang_tensor-network-assisted_2023}.
-From a theoretical perspective, the conditions in Theorem~\ref{thm:BP} could be relaxed to allow gradient decrease to some extent at the asymptotical limit while still preserving trainability.
-The trainability in finite size systems is also worth further exploration.
+In future work, various promising enhancements for LOCC-VQE will be explored.
+One could employ architecture search \cite{zhang_differentiable_2022} or further combine our approach with classical computations \cite{yuan_quantum_2021, huang_tensor-network-assisted_2023}.
+Theoretically, trainability is also worth further exploring.
+For example, one could relax the conditions in Theorem~\ref{thm:BP} to allow gradient vanishing to some extent while still preserving trainability.

-With recent advancements in quantum device capabilities, particularly in mid-circuit measurements, LOCC-assisted circuits have become experimentally feasible, as demonstrated on ion-trap platforms \cite{foss-feig_experimental_2023, iqbal_topological_2024, moses_race-track_2023} and superconducting platforms \cite{baumer_efficient_2023, corcoles_exploiting_2021}.
-In our numerical simulations, the number of qubits used is within the capability of today's quantum computers, making experimental demonstrations already feasible.
-When running on a quantum computer, the computationally intensive part of LOCC-VQE will be greatly accelerated, enabling larger-scale experiments.
-We anticipate that such larger-scale experiments will unlock the full potential of LOCC-VQE in preparing long-range entangled states for quantum error correction, topological phases of matter and algorithms.
+The experimental demonstration of LOCC-VQE has already been feasible on various quantum computing platforms with midcircuit measuring capabilities \cite{foss-feig_experimental_2023, iqbal_topological_2024, moses_race-track_2023, baumer_efficient_2023, corcoles_exploiting_2021}.
+When running on a quantum computer, the computationally intensive part of LOCC-VQE will be greatly accelerated.
+We anticipate that experiments will unlock the full potential of LOCC-VQE in preparing long-range entangled states for quantum error correction, topological matters, and algorithms.

 \onecolumngrid